Syd2419/Information-Technology-Capstone-/README.md

 <h1>Information Technology Capstone</h1>

 <h2>Description</h2>
-Act in the role of Project Team Leader to develop a project plan for a fictional corporation <br />
+For this final project the goal was to act in the role of Project Team Leader to develop a project plan for an application development and testing tools, or suite of tools.
+This project will be to evaluate, select, and deploy a technology, for a fictional corporation.<br />

 <h2>Application Software Used</h2>